ros2/rmw_cyclonedds/README.md

 ## Known limitations

-Cyclone DDS doesn't yet implement the DDS Security standard, nor does it fully implement the Lifespan, Deadline and some of the Liveliness QoS modes.
+Cyclone DDS doesn't yet fully implement the Lifespan, Deadline and some of the Liveliness QoS modes.
 Consequently these features of ROS2 are also not yet supported when using Cyclone DDS.